 Electric hair dryer, if desired

-Shampoo ring or trough, bucket, and pitcher of warm water
+Shampoo ring or trough, bucket, and a pitcher of warm water

 Check the water temperature.
 It should be lukewarm when tested on the inside of your wrist.